tobinjt/golang-coverage-check/README.md

 A YAML config file named `.golang-coverage-pre-commit.yaml` is **_required_**.
-None of the fields are required inside the file; an empty config is equivalent to a config containing only `default: 0`.
+None of the fields are required inside the file; an empty config is equivalent to a config containing only `default_coverage: 0`.
 You can generate an example config (shown below) by running `golang-coverage-pre-commit --example_config`.

 ### Example config